 Different badges are issued to hackney carriage and private hire drivers - hackney carriages may be hailed in the street and may pick up passengers from taxi ranks.
 Private hire vehicles may only be booked in advance.

 Licensed vehicles should display a plate at the rear of the vehicle.
 Again, different plates are given to hackney carriage and private hire vehicles - hackney carriages will have a roof box and a meter, private hire vehicles will not.

 As a passenger you have the right to know the maximum amount you will be charged for a journey.

-Taxis (Hackney Carriages) may charge the fares in accordance with the Council's fare chart, or may choose to charge less for business reasons.
+Taxis (Hackney Carriages) may charge the fares in accordance with the Council's fare chart, which must be displayed in the cab.

 They may not, however, charge in excess of the fares shown on the chart.

-If the driver finds an item of lost property he must contact the Council at the earliest opportunity.
+If the driver of a hackney carriage (taxi) finds an item of lost property in their cab, they must deposit it at the Council within 48 hours.

-Any complaints or comments regarding taxis and private hire vehicles and drivers, ideally quoting the licence plate number and the driver's licence number, can be sent using the online General taxis and private hire licensing complaint form or sent to the address below.
+Any complaints or comments regarding taxis and private hire vehicles and drivers, ideally quoting the vehicle licence plate number and the driver's licence number, can be sent using the online General taxis and private hire licensing complaint form.